gityashhub/WandeLust-Airbnb-/replit.md

 - Added user management interface for admins at /admin/users
 - Implemented booking workflow: pending → confirmed/cancelled → completed
 - Updated navbar with role-specific navigation links
+- **Security Enhancement**: Removed public admin registration - admin accounts can only be created manually in database
+- Implemented automatic redirect: admins are redirected to /admin/dashboard upon login

 ## Important Notes
 - The app checks for required environment variables on startup